When the

 Visigothic kingdom collapsed as a result of the Moors invasion

-711 was the province of Asturias on Spain's northern coast the only part
+711 the province of Asturias on Spain's northern coast was the only part

 that was not conquered.
 Pelayo (or perhaps Alfonso I) created the